h-yung/jargonauts/README.md

 A semi-satirical guide through the seas of business jargon, formerly hosted on Heroku.

 ## Latest updates
 Since heroku is ending their free tier, I am migrating a few projects.
-Since there was barely any ejs involved to start with for this particular app, it was simple to split up front and back end:
+I started with this app as there was barely any ejs involved to start with and it had been put together quite separately.
+Splitting up front and back end:
 - Front end/live page on Netlify (linked below).
 - API hosted on Render: https://jargonauts.onrender.com